jonilaserson/curation_magic/README.md

+Here, *index_ref* column is referencing a previous constraint id.
-Here, in line 10, we ask that the number of samples satisfying the query [*birad == "2" & is_pos == "0"*] would be at least 20% and no more than 25% of the samples satisfying query 2 [*is_pos == "0"*], as indicated by the column *index_ref*.
+For example, in line 4, we ask that the number of samples satisfying the query [*Survived == 0 & Sex == 'female'*] would be at least 49% and no more than 51% of the samples satisfying query 2 [*Survived == 0*].
 This is how we were able to define a condition relevant to the negative set without knowing how many negative we'll have at the end!

 We still have to ground the solution in some absolute number of desired sample, so we used integer boundaries for the first query above, simply by setting *index_ref=-1* (otherwise the solution is not well defined and the LP solver might not converge).